3dTrees-earth/3dtrees-api/README.md

 The core philosophy: **Database as single source of truth** with the API handling all Galaxy communication through background tasks and database updates.

-You're absolutely right!
-Let me revise Features 1 and 2 to properly separate the "smart" validation from the "dumb" execution:

 ## 2. System Flow Diagram

 ```mermaid